Having PMS that makes you feel suicidal or makes you want to run away every month is not ‘just PMS’

 If you have any concerns please do read up on PMDD, talk to your GP and look after yourself.

 This blog was written for TOTM by Laura Murphy, PMDD Awareness Promoter.
 Follow Laura on Twitter to keep up with her story.
 To find out more about Vicious Cycle: Making PMDD visible project, check out the Twitter page.
 Further reading about PMS and PMDD can be found either via the National Association for Premenstrual Syndrome website or via Gia Allemand Foundation.
+Be sure to check out our Q&A with Laura.

 *Disclaimer: This blog is based on my personal experience.
 My comments are based on what I’ve personally gone through and what I have been told.
 I’m sharing this personal story with the aim to help others in the same situation and to raise awareness.
 I have no medical experience or qualifications and I don’t pretend to be giving medical advice.
 If you are concerned about any of your period symptoms you should contact your GP for advice.